 This is by no means a complete list as this is a topic that could bring about a whole book of recommendations and considerations.
 Instead of writing a really long post, I thought I’d ask you what tips you learned while growing up that really stuck with you, or that you now teach your own children as it pertains to table manners?
 I’d love to hear how you are doing things in your home.

-Next week we'll be continuing this topic as we discuss place setting and how to set a table as per a reader's request.
+Next week we'll be continuing this topic as we discuss formal and informal place settings and how to properly set a table.

 Thank you for reading!